russellgordon/ics3u-s2-2023-24/src/site/notes/Tutorials/Reproducing the Stopwatch.md

 ### Create a remote, if necessary

-If you don't see a local repository named `StopwatchApp` you can create it using the menu sequence **Source Control** → **New Git Repositories**.
+If you don't see a local repository named `StopwatchApp` you can create it using the menu sequence **Integrate** → **New Git Repository**.
 In the dialog box that appears, accept the default suggestion for the repository name and press the **Create** button.

 Finally, we want to be able to push our commits to a remote.